 Identifies Key Assumptions

-A complete business plan Identifies key assumptions and trends underlying future financial results for the company.
+A complete business plan Identifies critical assumptions and trends underlying future financial results for the company.
 These may include trends in business volume, market demand, competitors actions, or prices of goods and services crucial to the business.
 As a result, senior managers watch these trends closely and update the plan when they change.

 Helps Prioritize Business Objectives

-- Setting financial targets for financial objectives.
+- Setting financial targets for financial goals.

-- Setting targets for key performance indicators for non financial objectives.
+- Setting targets for key performance indicators for non-financial objectives.